sparqling/spang/spfmt/README.md

-# spfmt
+# SPARQL formatter
-`spfmt` is a reformatter of SPARQL written in JS.
+`spfmt` is a SPARQL formatter written in JS.

 It can be used in a web site or in the command line.